peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.7 Barrier

-This is an unofficial primitive and has no analog in CPython asyncio.
+This is an unofficial primitive and has no counterpart in CPython asyncio.
 It is based on a Microsoft primitive.
 While similar in purpose to `gather` there are differences described below.

+Its principal purpose is to cause multiple coros to rendezvous at a particular point.
+For example producer and consumer coros can synchronise at a point where the producer has data available and the consumer is ready to use it.
+At that point in time the `Barrier` can optionally run a callback before releasing the barrier to allow all waiting coros to continue.

-It two uses.
-Firstly it can allow a task to pause until one or more other tasks have terminated.
+Secondly it can allow a task to pause until one or more other tasks have terminated or passed a particular point.
 For example an application might want to shut down various peripherals before starting a sleep period.
 The task wanting to sleep initiates several shut down tasks and waits until they have triggered the barrier to indicate completion.

-Secondly it enables multiple coros to rendezvous at a particular point.
-For example producer and consumer coros can synchronise at a point where the producer has data available and the consumer is ready to use it.
-At that point in time the `Barrier` can optionally run a callback before releasing the barrier to allow all waiting coros to continue.
+This use case may be better served by `gather`.

 The key difference between `Barrier` and `gather` is symmetry: `gather` is asymmetrical.
 One task owns the `gather` and awaits completion of a set of tasks.
 By contrast `Barrier` can be used symmetrically with member tasks pausing until all have reached the barrier.
-This makes it suited for use in the looping constructs common in firmware applications.
+This makes it suited for use in the `while True:` constructs common in firmware applications.
+Use of `gather` would imply instantiating a set of tasks on every pass of the loop.

-`gather` provides ready access to return values.
-The `Barrier` class cannot because passing the barrier does not imply return.
+`gather` provides access to return values; irrelevant to `Barrier` because passing a barrier does not imply return.

-Currently `gather` is more efficient; I plan to fix this.
+Currently `gather` is more efficient.

 Constructor.
 Mandatory arg: